tsduck/tsduck/README.txt

   either as recorded files or live streams.
 The structure of an MPEG TS is defined in ISO 13818-1.

-  Unless specified otherwise, the TS files are binary files containing adjacent 188-byte TS packets.
-Use the utility tsresync if a captured file is corrupted or contains 204-byte packets.

   Through tsp, the Transport Stream Processor, many types of analysis and transformation can be applied on live or recorded transport streams.
   This utility can be extended through plugins.
 Existing plugins can be